Centralized exchanges (CEXs) are a type of cryptocurrency exchange that is operated by a company that owns it in a centralized manner.

 As of 2020, CEXs are the most widespread mode of operation for cryptocurrency exchanges.
 The speed and cost-efficiency of processing transactions by a single point of authority make them a convenient venue for day traders and crypto investors to purchase and sell crypto.

 The reliance of CEXs on a central entity does lead to some disadvantages, however.
-Centralized exchanges do not reveal their internal operations to the users, leading to a lack of transparency that enables malicious practices such as wash trading and price manipulation.
+They do not reveal their internal operations to the users, leading to a lack of transparency that enables malicious practices such as wash trading

-The fact that they hold custody over users’ assets makes a centralized exchange a lucrative target for potential attackers both from outside and from within the organization: in 2019, over $292 million worth of customer funds have been lost in just the 12 largest CEX hacks.
+The fact that they hold custody over users’ assets makes a centralized exchange a lucrative target for potential attackers both from outside and from within the organization.

 Technical issues or coordinated attacks can lead to significant downtime of CEX services, leading to lost trade opportunities for their customers.
-Finally, centralized exchanges represent an easy target for government censorship, allowing regulators to freeze and/or seize user funds and force the exchanges’ parent companies to reveal their customers’ personal information.
+Finally, these exchanges become an easy target for government censorship, allowing regulators to freeze and/or seize user funds and force the exchanges’ parent companies to reveal their customers’ personal information.